GaloisInc/sat2015-crypto/slides/talk.md

     * Pseudo-random number generators (PRNGs)
 * Public-key algorithms representable, but trickier
     * Lots of number theory, including multiplication
-    * SMT can alleviate some of this (but tends to be slower bit-vectory things)
+    * SMT can alleviate some of this (but tends to be slower on bit-vectory things)
 * We'll focus on primitives with type $\{0,1\}^{n} \rightarrow \{0,1\}^{m}$

 # Translating Algorithms to Propositional Logic {.fragile}